fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/docgen/fmgr_vap.rst

               - 31
             sae-password: <value of string>
             _intf_device-access-list: <value of string>
+            external-web-format: <value in [auto-detect, no-query-string, partial-query-string]>
+            high-efficiency: <value in [disable, enable]>
+            primary-wag-profile: <value of string>
+            secondary-wag-profile: <value of string>
+            target-wake-time: <value in [disable, enable]>
+            tunnel-echo-interval: <value of integer>
+            tunnel-fallback-interval: <value of integer>
             access-control-list: <value of string>
             captive-portal-auth-timeout: <value of integer>
-            external-web-format: <value in [auto-detect, no-query-string, partial-query-string]>
-            high-efficiency: <value in [disable, enable]>
             ipv6-rules:
               - drop-icmp6ra
               - drop-icmp6rs